jdc-cunningham/cross-platform-app/DEVNOTES.md

     - it'll be interesting figuring out how to save data
     - possible to save to image, looking into keeping drawing

+06/18/2023

+3:54 PM

+waking up late, had my Sunday "morning" anime good stuff

+going to work on this now, integrate the keyboard into the note taking app

+in the future I'd like to rework app to fuse the two together so you can have many active content editable notes that also include drawing

+3:58 PM

+I am looking forward to making progress in life again, been in limbo last few months, job searching, fear and dread

+I will commit to starting businesses though vs. doing random projects, need to free myself

+I'm not really thinking right now, I'm just copying what I did before to get this keyboard working for note app and then making display split vs. positioned absolutely

+4:06 PM

+oof this code is sus

+4:29 PM

+yuck yuck yuck this code is nasty, mixed purposes, lot of state oof

+it's not working in harmony with a physical keyboard currently

+5:18 PM

+man that was rough but got it working

 06/17/2023

 12:32 AM